lzwjava/yinwang.github.io/_posts/2015-02-01-creative-thinking.md

 ---
 layout: post
-title: "A isn't great, I suppose you mean B then?"
+title: "A Isn't Great, I Suppose You Mean B Then?"
 ---